Here it’s polite to stare

 Pissarro’s unforgettable conversation

 Impressionist Camille Pissarro painted “The Conversation, Louveciennes” as the Prussian Army was marching on Paris.
-See how it captures a fleeting moment before enemy soldiers occupied his home.
+Explore how he captures a fleeting moment before enemy soldiers occupy his home.

 • Decoding Paul Klee’s mysterious art